I’m a long way off running completely bare footed but Merrell’s Trail Glove is an ideal place to begin.

 After my first two runs wearing them, I’m not sure I’m ready to bin my trainers just yet, but I have to smile.
 You see in todays’ age, it’s hard to find something novel but when I slipped them on for the first time it felt new and exciting.
 We can read the brochures and even the book (Born To Run) which started off the craze, but until we try barefoot running for ourselves we won’t truly appreciate what it’s all about.
 I certainly experienced all of the things that the blurb said I would.
 When I woke the day after my very first barefoot run, I could feel that my calves had been worked harder than usual – this tied in with the theory that barefoot running strengthens our usual running muscles over traditional trainers.

 But lets get to the running part because that’s where things feel really different.
 The Trail Glove literally do fit ‘like a glove’ with a UK size 10 snugging to the lines of my very narrow, flat feet.
 No messing around with half sizes here.
 We wear these without socks too; which adds a strange feeling before we even start to run with them.
-There’s lots of space up front for our toes to spread into as well – it feels like they’re cupped and protected – and you can see the bulbous ends of the trainers in the photo above.
+There’s lots of space up front for our toes to spread into as well – it feels like they’re cupped and protected – and you can see the bulbous ends of the trainers.

 When I stepped out onto the pavement for the first five minutes of my run, I felt like an elephant and I certainly wasn’t running as fast as I normally do.
 The biggest observation was the loss of the bounce that my usual trainers give me.
 Next was how I could really feel the tread of that Vibram sole underneath my foot; quite a pleasant feeling.